Wiretap Channels with Causal State Information: Strong Secrecy: Problem Statement and the Result

-In order to implement the coding scheme for the $\omega$, it is convenient to introduce its modified equivalent channel $\omega^*$ as follows: Let $U$ be an arbitrary auxiliary random variable with values in a set $\cU$ that is {\em independent} of the CSI variable $S$, and let $h: \cU\times \cS \to \cX$ be a {\em stochastic} mapping subject to conditional probability $p(x|u, s)$.
-According to the Shannon strategy \cite{shannon-cent}, we define the $\omega^*$ as the WC specified by the conditional probability \beq p(y,z|u, s) =\sum_{x\in \cX}p(y,z|x,s)p(x|u, s), \eeq which gives a new WC with input variable $U$ (Alice), outputs variables $Y, Z$ (Bob and Eve) and CSI variable $S$, i.e., the channel $\omega^*$ is a concatenation of $\omega$ and $h$ (i.e., $\omega^*=\omega \circ h$).
-Thus, hereafter we may focus solely on the coding problem for the channel $\omega^*$ from the standpoint of achievabie rates.
+In order to implement the coding scheme for the WC, it is convenient to introduce its associated channel $\omega$ as follows: Let $U$ be an arbitrary auxiliary random variable with values in a set $\cU$ that is {\em independent} of the CSI variable $S$, and let $h: \cU\times \cS \to \cX$ be a {\em stochastic} mapping subject to conditional probability $p(x|u, s)$.
+According to the Shannon strategy \cite{shannon-cent}, we define the $\omega$ as the WC specified by the conditional probability \beq p(y,z|u, s) =\sum_{x\in \cX}p(y,z|x,s)p(x|u, s), \eeq which gives the associated WC (called a {\em test channel}) with input variable $U$ (Alice), outputs variables $Y, Z$ (Bob and Eve) and CSI variable $S$.
+Thus, hereafter we may focus solely on the coding problem for the channel $\omega$ from the standpoint of achievabie rates.